 LGBT Youth Have More Problems

-The Division of Adolescent and School Health, National Center for Chronic Disease Prevention and Health Promotion, CDC published a study in 2011, showing that LGBT youth have a higher risk than the general population for alcohol and substance abuse, engage in more risky behaviors, and are more likely to become runaways.
-The risky behaviors they studied included, behaviors that cause injury such as not using a seat belt, or a bicycle helmet, drunk driving, or riding in a car with a driver that had been drinking.
+The Division of Adolescent and School Health, National Center for Chronic Disease Prevention and Health Promotion (CDC) published a study in 2011, showing that LGBT youth have a higher risk than the general population for alcohol and substance abuse, engage in more risky behaviours, and are more likely to become runaways.
+The risky behaviours they studied included, behaviours that cause injury such as not using a seat belt, or a bicycle helmet, drunk driving, or riding in a car with a driver that had been drinking.
 They also looked at violence, such as carrying a weapon, getting into fights, forcing someone to have sex, or having sex forced on them.
-Other risky behaviors they studied were smoking, drinking alcohol, and using drugs.
-Risky sexual behaviors included whether they used condoms and/or birth control, how many sexual partners they had, and how young they were when they lost their virginity.
+Other risky behaviours they studied were smoking, drinking alcohol, and using drugs.
+Risky sexual behaviours included whether they used condoms or birth control, how many sexual partners they had, and how young they were when they lost their virginity.
 They also looked at their diet, exercise patterns, and computer use.
 LGBT youth were found to be at high risk.